baric6/Security-Tools/README.md

 <br/><br/>
 Netsparker -> runs automated scans looking for vulnerabilities susceptible to SQL injection, cross-site scripting, and remote code injection.

+### SQL Injection
+SQL Power Injector tool -> A tool used to find SQL injections on a web page

 # IDS and IPS
 ### IDS